Making B2B payments work for SMBs

 This sentiment is echoed by Todd, “My biggest objectives are scaling my team, streamlining payment processes, minimizing privacy risks, and synchronizing everything with all the different financial systems we have.”

-Plastiq relies on Codat’s bi-directional API to power its accounting integrations.
+Plastiq relies on Codat’s bi-directional business data APIs to power its accounting integrations.
 This enables Plastiq to automatically import bills and supplier information from its customers’ various accounting platforms, including Xero and Sage Intacct, and push payments data back for faster, easier, and more accurate reconciliation.

 With Codat handling the technical complexities of integration, Plastiq has a solid foundation of clean, standardized, and reliable data to build a winning product.
 As a result, Plastiq’s customers avoid hours of manual data entry, reduce the risk of human error, and gain greater insight into their financial position on an ongoing basis.